thiagocaiubi/klb/README.md

 sudo ./deps/arch.sh
 ```

-For debian linux you can use:
+Or for debian linux you can use:

 ```sh
 sudo ./deps/debian.sh